 Henry Heffernan is a chaplain at the Clinical Center of the National Institutes of Health.
 Bob Wickizer is an Episcopal priest in North Carolina.

-Chuck Hagel is the retiring United States Secretary of Defense.
+Chuck Hagel is the former United States Secretary of Defense.

 Bruce Beebe died in 1982, Michael Distaso in 1989, Paul Schafer in 1991, David Van Hooser in 1993, Bob Lushene in 2001, and Ted O’Neill in March 2011.